katearevir/SENG-513-Group-Project/README.md

 ## Getting Started

 1. Open project folder in the terminal.
-2. Install Node.js Express by entering `npm install express` into the terminal.
+2. Install the required node modules by entering `npm install` into the terminal.
-3. Install MongoDB by entering `npm install mongodb` into the terminal.
-4. Install Mongoose by entering `npm install mongoose` into the terminal.
-5. Install bcryptJS by entering `npm install bcryptjs` into the terminal.
-6. Enter `node server.js` to run the server.
+3. Enter `node server.js` to run the server.
-7. On your preferred browser, go to http://localhost:3000/.
+4. On your preferred browser, go to http://localhost:3000/.

 ## Admin/Moderator Login